Any basketball coach knows that often, the most crucial time of a game is the final minutes - and not just of the fourth quarter.

 The Falcons were working for the last shot of the period when they lost the ball, and Bruck fired up a shot from near midcourt at the buzzer and drew a foul, then sank all three free throws to make it 39-31.

-Those nine points in the three final minutes of the periods went a long way for the Rockets, who earned a date at New Berlin Eisenhower at 7 p.m.
-Saturday for a regional final contest.
+Those nine points in the three final minutes of the periods went a long way for the Rockets, who went on to lose to New Berlin Eisenhower in a regional final game on Saturday, 63-59.

-There were other factors in the loss for the Falcons, who saw an eight-game winning streak snapped and finished at 15-8.
+There were other factors in the loss for the Falcons, who saw an eight-game winning streak snapped.

 The Falcons certainly put forth a game effort.